JAY301/Hyperopt-vs-Optuna/README.md

 For this study, one development environment was created in Anaconda, where the most important ML library Tensorflow-Keras was installed.
 Along with Tensorflow-Keras, some other useful python libraries were installed for data pre-processing and visualization

-The study was carried out in a remote PC at P&G, which was equipped with NVIDIA GPU GeForce RTX 1080Ti.
-The GPU had an internal memory of 11 GB [23]
+The study was carried out in a remote PC equipped with NVIDIA GPU GeForce RTX 1080Ti.

 Citations: